FOXWELL BT705 Car Battery Tester

 If you’re tired of spending time and money on expensive routine check-ups, but you’re not exactly a mechanic, the KONNWEI KW600 auto battery tester could be the right one to add to your home garage arsenal.
 It’s very easy to use and delivers the same accuracy as a professional automotive battery tester.
 Compatible with 12V batteries, it’s an excellent tool to keep in your car, boat, or RV.
 It can even test motorcycle and ATV batteries.

 This diagnostic tester is not only suitable for a wide range of vehicles; it’s also compatible with all 100-2,000 CCA batteries, from regular flooded to AGM flat plate, AGM spiral, or gel.
 Results are super-easy to read on the large, backlit display.
 Among other tests, the KW600 can effectively analyze important data such as voltage, internal resistance, AH capacity, cold cranking amp, and overall charge and health status.
-All you need to make sure your car is prepared for an epic road trip.
+For more must-have car gear, check out our guide to the best car battery chargers.

 Designed for 12V batteries